tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

     </copy>
     ```

-These are a handful of examples on using the OCI CLI REST interface to work with autonomous databases in your OCI tenancy.
+These are a handful of examples on using the OCI CLI REST interface to work with Autonomous AI Databases in your OCI tenancy.
 For a complete command reference, check out [this OCI documentation](https://docs.cloud.oracle.com/iaas/tools/oci-cli/latest/oci_cli_docs/cmdref/db.html).

 Congratulations!
 You successfully configured Oracle Cloud Infrastructure Command Line Interface and interacted with OCI resources using CLI commands.
 You may now **proceed to the next lab**.